PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 10:53:11
+Last updated: 2024-04-06 10:53:44
-Random Quote: New Mexico.
-It's another state.
-I mean, it's like California, just less traffic. - Lalo Salamanca
+Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow